-But shoppers don’t want to imagine what that custom cabinet will look like – they want to see it.
 As more and more furniture brands create 3D models of their products, shoppers will now be able to visualize custom elements of that cabinet, from the window paneling down to the wood stain.

 3D Configurator for Velvet Couch and Sofa